 - 5 percent of prime and subcontracts to HUBZone small businesses

 - 3 percent of prime and subcontracts to service-disabled veteran-owned small businesses

-Martin-Rosa also encourages small businesses to monitor and respond to sources sought and request for information (RFI) posts on www.fbo.gov (FedBizOpps), the site where the federal government lists all of its contracts.
+Martin-Rosa encourages small businesses to monitor and respond to Sources Sought and request for information (RFI) posts on Federal Biz Opps.
 Though going through the process takes some time, she said, the ability to find, explore and discuss these contracting opportunities is critical.

-Martin-Rosa encouraged small businesses to contact other small or large businesses to explore teaming up on a contract.
+If bidding on your own seems daunting, look at the interested vendors list for that opportunity.
+Martin-Rosa encourages small businesses to contact other small or large businesses to explore teaming up on a contract.
 Working with businesses already performing government contracts allows a small business that's new to the market to gain valuable insights.
 You can learn about meeting contract expectations, completing internal and behind the scenes processes to meet requirements and regulations, and building a past performance portfolio that will strengthen your ability to individually pursue contracts in the future.

 "The key to successful teaming partnerships is to find a partner that is an extension of your company in integrity and quality," Martin-Rosa advised.
 "Small businesses know as much or more than large businesses.
 You just get to offer it to the federal government at a very affordable price."

-Martin-Rosa said she sees a lot of potential in a new rule that the SBA implemented this year.
+Martin-Rosa said she sees a lot of potential in a new rule that the SBA implemented in 2017.
 Overseas contracts, valued at nearly $100 billion per year, will now be measured toward the SBA small business goals.
 This opens up the entire world to small businesses, who may lack the resources or experience to try working globally on their own.